manglorious22/Pythonian/README.md

 # Pythonian
 A repository to house our Pythonian badge code.
-A code to check out rentasl at UPARK
+A code to check out rentals at UPARK